 The most popular alternative real estate investments are:

-Real Estate Crowdfunding
+Investing in Real Estate Crowdfunding

 Real estate crowdfunding pools money from multiple investors to fund a project or portfolio of projects.
 Real estate crowdfunding is right for passive accredited and non-accredited investors who want to invest in a project that would otherwise be out of their price range or geographic location.

-Since real estate crowdfunding investments are typically made on a loan-by-loan basis, there is always the risk of borrower default.
-When this happens, the borrower stops making their monthly payments and might not be able to repay the loan in full when due.
+Since real estate crowdfunding investments are individual loans, there is the risk of the borrower not making their monthly payments and not being able to repay the loan in full when due.
 The real estate crowdfunding loan duration is typically one to five years.

 Real Estate Investment Trust (REITs) Investments

 - Investment time: A private REIT requires investors to keep their investments in the REIT for at least one to two years.